 Pomona, West Covina, La Puente, Chino, La Habra, Fullerton, Anaheim,

-Santa Ana, Norwalk, La Mirada, Santa Fe Springs
+Santa Ana, Norwalk, La Mirada, Santa Fe Springs, Whittier

-A living trust is a highly effective document used to leave property to your chosen beneficiaries when you die.
+A living trust is a highly effective document used to leave property to your chosen beneficiaries when you pass away.
 The biggest advantage of a living trust is that there is no court involvement.
 Your successor trustee manages your financial affairs according to your specific instructions in your trust.
 When you set up a living trust, you transfer assets from your name to your trust.
 You are the settlor and the trustee of your trust while you are alive.
 This means that you have complete control of your assets.
-When you die, your assets get distributed according to the instructions left in your living trust, and the court does not become involved.
+When you die, your assets are distributed by the trustee according to your instructions.